pgporada/enableIPv6/README.md

 1. Configure the awscli on your workstation.
 Ensure you have a Bash shell available in /usr/bin/env.
 (You likely do.)
 2. Modify the script such that the REGIONLIST array contains all the regions you want IPv6 to be used in.
 The full list is included - just uncomment the appropriate line to use it.
 3. Run the src/enableIPv6.sh script.
+4. When it's done, allocate IPv6 address space for your subnets in those VPCs.

 # Known Issues #